labuladong/fucking-algorithm/data_structure/Monotonic queue.md

 }
 ```

-The reason to judge `data.front () == n` is because the team head element n we want to delete may have been" squashed ", so we don't need to delete it at this time:
+The reason to judge `data.front () == n` is because the queue head element n we want to delete may have been" squashed ", so we don't need to delete it at this time:

 ![](../pictures/单调队列/3.png)